I could not keep my mouth shut any longer.

 - Sweets at Pão, Café e Companhia, in Porto Covo

 - Alentejo’s typical food at Tasca do Celso, in Vilanova de Milfontes

 - Surprise dinner at Monte do Zambujeiro restaurant, in Vilanova de Milfontes

 - And a Michelin-star lunch by Chef Joaquim Koeper at Eleven restaurant, in Lisbon!

 I don’t know you, but I am already salivating here.

 Places where I will be staying in Alentejo and Lisbon

 I have a thing for hotels.
-Overall, for every other one with something that makes it shine on its own.
+For every hotel with something that makes it unique.
 Call them design hotels, boat hotels, boutique hotels, luxury hostels, or even glamping sites.
 I simply adore them.

 So when the program of this Alentejo trip landed in my inbox, they were some of the first things I checked.
 And I was not disappointed.

 - In Lisbon, I will be staying a couple of nights at Altis Avenida Hotel, a charming boutique hotel right in Restauradores square, in the city center.